Inzhu060/student-planner-project/README.md

 Users can mark tasks as completed and monitor their progress.

 Future Improvements:
-The application can be extended with features such as a calendar view, priority levels, and notifications.
+In the future the application can be extended with features such as a calendar view, priority levels, and notifications.